AbsaOSS/rialto/README.md

 As the names might suggest,
 * *datasource* registers the function below as a valid datasource, which can be used as dependency
-* *job* registers the decorated function as a Rialo transformation.
+* *job* registers the decorated function as a Rialto transformation.

 The output / return value of both functions **should/has to be** a python dataframe *(or nothing for jobs, more on that later)*.